 According to The Rough Guide To Sri Lanka, “the ziggurat-like form of this temple is without parallel in Sri Lanka, its unique design perhaps the work of Khmer (Cambodian) craftsmen, although no one really knows”.

 Also in the Quadrangle are standing columns of other buildings.

 If you are going to visit Polonnoaruwa – and spend the US$25. to enter the site – it would make sense to get as much out of it as possible!
 The two following books provide the historical context and site details to enrich your visit.

-An excellent hard copy guide book to take along on a Polonnaruwa visit is the Rough Guide To Sri Lanka.
-There is a detailed section dealing specifically with the individual structures in the archaeolgoical zone as well as a useful overview map and a detailed map of the Quadrangle.
+An excellent hard copy guide-book to take along on a Polonnaruwa visit is the Rough Guide To Sri Lanka.
+There is a detailed section dealing specifically with the individual structures in the archaeological zone as well as a useful overview map and a detailed map of the Quadrangle.

 All of the Joseph Lawton photos come from the Victoria & Albert Museum Collection.
-Click here to see the entire portfolio of photographs which lawson took circa 1870-1871.
-I did process the jpg files in Adobe Lightoom to correct the white balance, as well as overall exposure levels and contrast.
+Click here to see the entire portfolio of photographs which Lawson took circa 1870-1871.
+I did process the jpg files in Adobe Lightroom to correct the white balance, as well as overall exposure levels and contrast.